-NOTE: To prevent damage to the transfer switch do not have appliances on or AC loads plugged into outlets when hooking up to shore power or starting generator.
+NOTE: To prevent damage to the transfer switch do not have appliances on or AC loads plugged in outlets when hooking up to shore power or starting generator.
 The transfer switch will begin to disengage between 85-90 Volts AC.
 Operation at this voltage may damage transfer switch, appliances or other items plugged into outlets.
-Transfer Switch